mtn/fuchsia/README.md

 # fuchsia

 Fuchsia is an untyped lambda calculus interpreter.
-The core has no dependencies, though tests are implemented with RSpec.
+Expressions are evaluated according to normal order reduction.
+The core has no dependencies outside the standard library, though tests are implemented with RSpec.

 ## Usage